Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Discussion

 \subsection{Dominant modes as a function of $\M$}

-Given that we have BL simulations for every integer value of $\M$ between 5 and 15, we can explore how the harmonic content of the modes that we detect changes with $\M$.

-In general, we find that a particular mix of modes that exist at different times during a given simulation is pretty stochastic.
-This means that a different realization of the same simulation, especially with the different model of initial noise introduced to trigger the instability (\S\ref{sect:ic}), would result in a somewhat different outcome in terms of the mode types and azimuthal wavenumbers.
-Resolution of the simulations also plays a role, see Figure \ref{fig:multi_dispersion}e,f, but the differences there often depend on the performance of our mode-finding analysis software.
+Given that we have BL simulations for every integer value of $\M$ between 5 and 15, we can explore how the azimuthal periodicity of the modes that we detect changes with $\M$.
+In general, we find that a particular mix of modes that exist at different times in a given simulation is pretty stochastic.
+This means that a different realization of the same simulation, especially with the different model of initial noise introduced to trigger the instability (\S\ref{sect:ic}), would result in a somewhat different outcome in terms of the mode types and azimuthal wavenumbers $m$.
 The only notable exception are our $\M=12$ simulations, in all of which we robustly see the $m=16$ lower mode with a pattern speed $\Omega_{\rm p}=0.45$ dominating both inside and outside of the star over hundreds of orbits.
+Resolution of the simulations also plays a role, see Figure \ref{fig:multi_dispersion}e,f, but the differences there often depend on the performance of our mode-finding analysis software, see \S\ref{sect:acoustic-DR}.

 On the other hand, we do observe certain trends with $\M$.
-In particular, by carefully examining Figure \ref{fig:multi_dispersion} one can notice that the numbers of $(m,\Omega_{\rm p})$ points aligned with the branches for either the upper or lower acoustic modes change more or less monotonically as $\M$ is varied.
-More specifically, lower modes are more common for $\M\le 12$, whereas the upper modes start showing up in noticeable clusters along the upper dispersion relation branches for $\M\ge 9$.
+In particular, Figure \ref{fig:multi_dispersion} reveals that the lower modes --- $(m,\Omega_{\rm p})$ points aligned with the lower mode branches --- are more common for $\M\le 12$, whereas the upper modes start showing up in noticeable clusters along the upper dispersion relation branches for $\M\ge 9$.

-To examine possible trends with $\M$ at a more quantitative level, we came up with the following procedure.
-First, we compute the power in all modes with $m<32$ for the fluid variable $v_r\sqrt{\Sigma}$ and then integrate it over time for $t/2\pi>100$ and over radius in three distinct domains: ``star" defined as $r<1$, ``disk" defined as $1<r<2.2$, and ``global" defined as $r<2.2$, i.e. ``disk+star".
+To examine possible trends with $\M$ at a more quantitative level, we carried out the following exercise.
+First, we compute the power in all modes with $m<32$ for the variable $v_r\sqrt{\Sigma}$ and then integrate it over time for $t/2\pi>100$ and over radius in three distinct domains: ``star" defined as $r<1$, ``disk" defined as $1<r<2.2$, and ``global" defined as $r<2.2$, i.e. ``disk+star".
 In a given domain, the three modes with the highest time- and radius- integrated power are considered to be the dominant mode.
 This data is summarized in Fig.~\ref{fig:mode_hist}, where the histograms of different color characterize the distribution of $m$ for the dominant modes in three respective regions for all $\M$.